 A large number of dependability analyzes can be performed from the "Evaluation" menu.
 It can be accessed in the Evaluate -> FT Evaluation menu.
-Figure 178 shows the window for performing dependability evaluations.
-As we can see, we can evaluate eight metrics: mean time to failure, mean time to repair, steady-state availability, instantaneous availability, reliability, unreliability, uptime and downtime.
+Figure 177 shows the window for performing dependability evaluations.
+As we can see, we can evaluate eight metrics: mean time to failure, mean time to repair, steady-state unavailability, instantaneous unavailability, reliability, unreliability, uptime and downtime.
+Users can select or deselect all metrics by clicking the toggle checkbox labeled "Select All".
 Users can also select the unit of time to be considered when calculating uptime and downtime: seconds, minutes, hours, and days.
-If time-dependent metrics are selected - reliability, unreliability or instantaneous availability --, the time parameter is required.
+If time-dependent metrics are selected - reliability, unreliability or instantaneous unavailability --, the time parameter is required.
 In addition, there is an option to analyze time-dependent metrics considering multiple points in time.
 The time interval goes from 0 to the evaluation time.
 The metric is calculated for each point.

 Mercury provides two methods for calculating dependability metrics.
-We can choose between SFM (structural function method) and SDP (sum of disjoint products), as shown in Figure 179.
+We can choose between SFM (structural function method) and SDP (sum of disjoint products), as shown in Figure 178.
 SFM calculates measures considering the structural function of the model.
 The SDP method, on the other hand, which is based on Boolean algebra, calculates measures considering minimal cuts and minimal paths.
 After selecting the options and entering the evaluation time and the number of sampling points, the user must click on the "Run" button.

 Let us now demonstrate how you can use the Mercury tool to perform evaluations on FTs.
-We have considered a model consisting of four events, each of which contributes to the overall failure of the evaluated system (see Figure 180).
-As we can see, the system fails when the events e11 or e10 occur, or both events occur in the AND gate - e8 and e9.
-The node e10 represents a k-out-of-n component.
-For event e10 to occur, at least 3 of the 5 components must fail.
+We have considered a model consisting of four events, each of which contributes to the overall failure of the evaluated system (see Figure 179).
+As we can see, the system fails when the events e1 or e6 occur, or both events occur in the AND gate - e4 and e5.
+The node e6 represents a k-out-of-n component.
+For event e6 to occur, at least 3 of the 5 components must fail.

-We performed an evaluation by considering 600 hours, "days" as the time unit, and six sampling points (see Figure 181).
-At the end of the evaluation, a window with the results appears, as shown in Figure 182.
+We performed an evaluation by considering 600 hours, "days" as the time unit, and six sampling points (see Figure 180).
+At the end of the evaluation, a window with the results appears, as shown in Figure 181.
 The results are divided into two groups.
 These are "Steady-state Results" for steady-state metrics and "Instantaneous Results" for time-dependent metrics.
-Listing 6 shows an example of a result obtained by evaluating the FT model presented in Figure 180.
+Listing 6 shows an example of a result obtained by evaluating the FT model